KayTwenty/KayTwenty/README.md

 # Hi there, I'm David! 👋

-Welcome to my GitHub profile.
-I'm a Software Engineer specializing in DevOps, with a passion for gaming and a knack for setting up and managing homelabs.

-I work with servers, building computers, and exploring various aspects of technology.
+I work with servers, building computers, and exploring different aspects of technology.

 ## About Me